What every teacher should know

-Phonics instruction lends itself to multi-sensory teaching techniques, because these techniques can be used to focus children’s attention on the sequence of letters in printed words.
-As such, including manipulatives, gestures, and speaking and auditory cues increases students’ acquisition of phonics skills.
+Phonics instruction lends itself to multisensory teaching techniques, because these techniques can be used to focus children’s attention on the sequence of letters in printed words.
+As such, including manipulatives, gestures, and speaking and auditory cues increases students’ acquisition of word recognition skills.
 An added benefit is that multisensory techniques are quite motivating and engaging to many children.

 - Dictate a word using say, touch, and spell.
 Students say each sound in the word and place a manipulative (e.g., a tile with a letter or letter pattern on it, such as sh, ch, ck) to represent each sound in the word.

-For example, when the teacher says fin, students move the letter tiles for f, i, and n, to spell the word, while at the same time saying and stretching the sounds orally.
-If the teacher then says fish, students replace the tile with n on it with one that has an sh.
+For example, when we say fin, students move the letter tiles for f, i, and n, to spell the word, while at the same time saying and stretching the sounds orally.
+If we then say fish, students replace the tile with n on it with one that has an sh.

 Subsequent examples of words in the chain could be wish, wig, wag, bag, brag, and so on.
 The activity should use only letter sounds/pattern sounds that children have been taught.